 Clad in bandanas, flannels, and crashing parties with the same Cholo-style attitude you haven’t seen since before your Tio got locked up, the Red Hot Cholo Peppers bring you all the hits of your favorite band with extra chili on top.

-When shared, music becomes an exhilarating experience.
+Sharing live music brings magic to the crowd that no other activity can.
+Fonzo Rios (Bass, Backing Vocals) says, “I love how it can bring so many different people together for a shared emotional experience.”
 Every time they take the stage, the Red Hot Cholo Peppers want to bring you right along and share the fun that they have.
-Matt McKnight (Bass, Backing Vocals) says, “Our goal at every show is to make people sing along, laugh, dance, repeat.”
 You become a part of the show as we all remember the songs that sculpted us and our love of music.